 Both Brita and ZeroWater filters make tap water safe to drink.
 However we wanted to know which was the best option for consumers.
-After more than 30 hours of research and testing, including several hours comparing just Brita and ZeroWater, we determined that the ZeroWater 10-Cup Pitcher is the better choice of the two, and also one of the better filters on the market.
+After more than 30 hours of research and testing, including several hours comparing just Brita and ZeroWater, we’ve determined that the ZeroWater 10-Cup Pitcher is the better choice of the two, and is also one of the better filters on the market.

 In order to determine the best water filter pitcher on the market, we tested five the of the leading water filter pitchers, and compared them against one another.

 This review will focus on the differences between the Brita water filter and the ZeroWater filter, however if you’d like to read our full report on the best water filter pitcher, we encourage you to do so as well.